OFA-Sys/OFASys/README.md

 - Jointly train multiple multi-modal tasks together without manual processing of multi-modal data collating.

 For now, OFASys supports 7 modalities and more than 20 classes of multi-modal tasks, including:
-2
-* Text, for tasks like Natural language Understanding, Text Summarization and Text Infilling.
+* Text: for tasks like Natural language Understanding, Text Summarization and Text Infilling.
 * Image: for tasks like Image Classification, Visual Entailment, Image Captioning, Visual Question Answering, Text-to-Image Generation and Image Infilling.
 * Box: for tasks like Visual Grounding, Grounded Caption, Object Detection
 * Video: for tasks like Video Classification, Video Captioning and Video Question Answering.